Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-O53AjVF79aE.md

 ### Transcript

-> music is awesome could you add some more i think we are going to add some more music yeah
+> music is awesome could you add some more I think we are going to add some more music yeah